Healthy Workplaces: Get Active at the Office (or Anywhere) with these 10 Easy Exercises

 Sit with your feet on the floor and thighs parallel to the floor.
 Slowly straighten one leg until your knee almost locks and then bring it back to starting position without touching your foot to the floor.
 Repeat 5 times before switching to the other leg.

 Place your hands at the side of your head and bend forward to rest your elbows on your thighs.
-Contract the abdominals while applying pressure on the thighs with the elbows, holding for 2 seconds.
+Contract the abdominal muscles while applying pressure on the thighs with the elbows, holding for 2 seconds.
 Repeat 5 times.

 While sitting up tall in your chair tighten the bum.
 Hold for a count of 1 and repeat 5 times.

-Employers throughout central Indiana have made a commitment to create healthier worksites for employees and promote healthy lifestyles for employees' families.
+Ready to do more?
+Employers throughout central Indiana have made a commitment to create healthier work sites for employees and promote healthy lifestyles for employees’ families.
 Will you?
+Jump IN has five work site wellness guides to take you step by step through the process of creating and maintaining a work site wellness plan.
+Visit here to download our guides.